 \subsection{Chapter~\ref{chap:qwalks}}

 \ref{ex:matrixtest}.a.
 Choose a uniformly random vector $v\in\01^n$, calculate $ABv$ and $Cv$, and check whether these two vectors are the same.\\ \ref{ex:matrixtest}.b.
-Consider the case $A=I$.\\ \ref{ex:matrixtest}.c.
-Modify the algorithm for collision-finding: use a random walk on the Johnson graph $J(n,r)$, where each vertex corresponds to a set $R\subseteq[n]$, and that vertex is marked if there are $i,j\in R$ such that $(AB)_{i,j}\neq C_{i,j}$.
+Consider the case where $A$ is the all-0 matrix.\\ \ref{ex:matrixtest}.c.
+Modify the algorithm for collision-finding: use a quantum walk on the Johnson graph $J(n,r)$, where each vertex corresponds to a set $R\subseteq[n]$, and that vertex is marked if there are $i,j\in R$ such that $(AB)_{i,j}\neq C_{i,j}$.
 Optimize over $r$.\\ \ref{ex:3sat}.b.
+There's no need to use the $C,U,S$-framework of the chapter here; the answer is much simpler.
 View the $3n$-step random walk algorithm as a deterministic algorithm with an additional input $r\in\01^n\times \{1,2,3\}^{3n}$, where the first $n$ bits determine $x$, and the last $3n$ entries determine which variable of the leftmost false clauses will be flipped in the $3n$ steps of the random walk.
-Use Grover search on the space of all such $r$ (no need to write out complete circuits here).
+Use Grover search on the space of all possible $r$, or amplitude amplification (no need to write out complete circuits here).